tobert/tobert.github.io/src/pages/cassandra_tuning_guide.md

 present on the card, write-back caching can provide incredible speedups.
 The battery is necessary to keep the NVRAM online during a power failure so any outstanding IOs can be flushed to stable storage when the power comes back.
-These batteries have to be serviced every few years, so some customers will opt out of the cost and hassle.
+These batteries have to be serviced every few years, so some users will opt out of the cost and hassle.
 In that case, it can still be set to write-through caching for some additional performance, but most of the time I'd opt for a JBOD card + MDRAID to with plenty of RAM keep things simple.